senresearch/BigRiverQTL.jl/README.md

 # BigRiverQTL.jl

-`BigRiverQTL` is a comprehensive and user-friendly Julia package designed to facilitate transparent and interpretable quantitative trait locus (QTL) analysis.
-This package stands out for its modular approach, comprising three distinct components that streamline the complex process of QTL analysis.
-The first module, preprocessing, serves a dual purpose: it adeptly transforms genomic data into an accessible format that is both computationally efficient and memory-conservative while also calculating kinship matrices with ease.
-The second module tackles genomic scans, employing `BulkLMM` for rapid single-trait scans that outpace competing methods in computational speed.
-For multi-trait scans, `BigRiverQTL` uses `FlxQTL`, an innovative method capable of discerning intricate trait associations.
-Lastly, the third module offers robust plotting capabilities to visually represent genomic scan results, enhancing interpretability and facilitating insightful conclusions.
-Overall, `BigRiverQTL` exemplifies the synergy between advanced bioinformatics techniques and user-centric design, offering researchers an intuitive interface paired with powerful analytical tools for their QTL studies.
+*A Statistical Toolbox for QTL Analysis*

+`BigRiverQTL.jl` is a user-friendly Julia package that supports efficient and interpretable quantitative trait locus (QTL) analysis.
+This comprehensive toolbox encompasses three core components tailored to streamline the entire QTL analysis workflow: preprocessing, genomic scanning, and result visualization.

+- **Preprocessing:** The preprocessing functions are designed to seamlessly import and convert genomic data into an efficient and memory-conservative format.
+This component also offers function capabilities for quickly calculating kinship matrices, ensuring data readiness for subsequent analysis phases.

+- **Genomic Scanning:** `BigRiverQTL.jl` provides advanced genomic scanning capabilities through `BulkLMM.jl` for swift single-trait scans, which surpass other methods in terms of computational speed.
+For analyses involving multiple traits, the package employs `FlxQTL.jl`, a cutting-edge approach that detects complex trait interrelations.

+- **Result Visualization:** The third component of `BigRiverQTL.jl` enriches the analytical experience by offering plotting tools designed to illustrate the outcomes of genomic scans.
+The plotting functions are useful for interpreting the results and aid in the derivation of meaningful conclusions